DangerMouseB/minc/notes/code gen style.md

-Quite like the style emitted by cproc but using OTBS
+Quite like the style emitted by cproc but using OTBS, i.e.:

 ```
 export w fred () {